Political parties

 09/02/2026

 BarcelonaHe did not find support from the ERC leadership in the summer, when he launched the proposalAnd he hasn't found it now either.
 However, Gabriel Rufián remains committed to forming a broad left-wing and pro-independence front to try and stop the far right, with an eye on the next general elections.
-The clearest proof of this is the event that the ERC spokesperson in Congress will hold with the Más Madrid spokesperson in the Madrid Assembly, Emilio Delgado, on February 18.
+The clearest proof of this is the event he will hold with the spokesperson for Más Madrid in the Madrid Assembly, Emilio Delgado, on February 18.
 The event is titled Contest the present to win the future And it is being held independently of the parties to which Rufián and Delgado belong.
-The ERC leadership, in fact, has once again distanced itself from the broad front proposed by its spokesperson in Madrid.
+The ERC leadership, in fact, has once again distanced itself from the broad front proposed by its spokesperson in Congress.
 "ERC will run under the ERC banner," the party's general secretary, Elisenda Alamany, emphasized at a press conference.

 "We are aware of these reflections, which we know are public.
-We think it's fine that Rufián wants to hold events on other issues throughout the country," added Alamany, who avoided publicly clashing with the party's spokesperson in Congress.
-In fact, he also declined to comment on the message Rufián posted to X on Monday morning.
+We think it's fine that Rufián wants to hold events on other topics throughout the country," added Alamany, who avoided publicly clashing with him.
+In fact, he also declined to comment on the message Rufián wrote to X on Monday morning.
 "What's coming won't be stopped by party labels, it will be stopped by people [...].
-To believe that fascism will stop at the border of your headquarters or your nation because it votes differently is negligent magic," argued Rufián, who stated: "No more, and even less purity."
+To believe that fascism will stop at the border of your headquarters or your nation because it votes differently is negligent magic," argued Rufián, who added: "Nothing more and even less purity."
 "I prefer not to comment on tweets," Alamany replied.

 Cargando